A 2017 diary entry on the challenging yet energizing mission to empower rural youth and connect them to jobs close to where they live.

 I saw hundreds of displaced villagers operating as manual laborers in Gulbarga city.
 They huddle around near railway stations and bus stands.
-Labor contractors come on small mopeds and there is a rush to meet him.
+Labor contractors come on small mopeds and there is a rush to meet them.
 Daily wages, work, terms are negotiated in a prolonged shouting match.
 Some of the laborers were also seen boozing at 7:30AM, at a nearby friendly neighborhood shop.
 It’s shocking to see alcohol shops opens at such early hours of the day.
-The poor needs the ‘Bacchus’ to overcome hunger, boredom and slip into strenuous work after 10AM.
+The poor need ‘Bacchus’ to overcome hunger, boredom and slip into strenuous work after 10AM.
 With increase in heat intensity as the day passes by, the 90ml pegs will make it worse.